fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 this validates our definition of hyperplanes to be one dimension less than the ambient space

 What are a, b? - they are the components of the vector, this vector has a special name called `normal vector`, so any hyperplane can be defined using its normal vector.
+One property of normal vector is, it is always perpendicular to hyperplane.

 <ul>
 $$